 Loss reserves are estimates at a given point in time of our ultimate liability for cost of claims and of the cost of managing those claims, and are inherently uncertain.
 It is likely that the ultimate liability will differ from our estimates, perhaps significantly.
 Such estimates are not precise in that, among other things, they are based on predictions of future claim emergence and payment patterns and estimates of future trends in claim frequency and claim cost.
 These estimates assume that the claim emergence and payment patterns, claim inflation and claim frequency trend assumptions implicitly built into estimates will continue into the future.
-Unexpected changes in claim cost inflation can occur through changes in general inflationary trends, changes in medical technology and procedures, changes in wage levels and their dependents.
+Unexpected changes in claim cost inflation can occur through changes in general inflationary trends, changes in medical technology and procedures, changes in wage levels and general economic conditions and changes in legal theories of compensability of injured workers and their dependents.
 Furthermore, future costs can be influenced by changes in the workers' compensation statutory benefit structure and in benefit administration and delivery.
 It often becomes necessary to refine and adjust the estimates of liability on a claim either upward or downward.
 Even after such adjustments, ultimate liability may exceed or be less than the revised estimates.